theandreaspoke-debug/Social_Media_Maketing_Brisbane_Australia/Read/README.md

 ## About This Project

-My name is John Doe, and I am a small business owner operating a fruit juice company in Brisbane, Queensland, Australia.
+My name is John, and I am a small business owner operating a fruit juice company in Brisbane, Queensland, Australia.

 As digital marketing continues to shape consumer behaviour, I became interested in understanding how social media marketing can influence customer purchasing decisions and help small businesses grow online.